 The Elder Scrolls 6 news

-There has not been much in the name of ‘new’ The Elder Scrolls 6 news for some time, but here is what we know so far.
-On YouTube’s Live at E3 stream, Howard confirmed that The Elder Scrolls 6 is one of three projects being developed internally at the company, IGN reported in June 2016.
-We do not know what these two other mysterious projects are yet.
-Rumour has it the last of these three games will be announced at E3 2018.
+Aside from the official reveal at the Bethesda E3 2018 showcase, there has not been much in the name of ‘new’ The Elder Scrolls 6 news for some time, but here is what we know so far.
+On YouTube’s Live at E3 stream in 2016, Howard confirmed that The Elder Scrolls 6 is real and is one of three projects being developed internally at the company.
+One project remains unknown, but the other was announced in summer 2018 - here's everything we know about the Fallout 76 release date.

 In the meantime, Howard has suggested that The Elder Scrolls 6 will be an ambitious leap for the series and that lots of thought has already gone into what the game will be.

-On the other hand, 20 positions at Bethesda are being advertised, all based in Rockville, Maryland.
+On the other hand, several positions at Bethesda Game Studios are being advertised, all based in Rockville, Maryland.
 Meanwhile, in March 2018, the publisher opened a studio replete with a brand new team in Austin.
 Perhaps these developments will see these new hires working on The Elder Scrolls 6.
-Equally, they could be beavering away at the other two unknown Bethesda projects.
+Equally, they could be beavering away at the other two Bethesda projects.

 The Elder Scrolls 6 location

-We do not know what the The Elder Scrolls 6 location will be yet, but we have plenty of ideas for places we would like to see the game visit.
-The past few numbered entries to the series have mostly stuck to one region.
-But given the ambitious ideas going into the game, The Elder Scrolls 6 might see us travel to multiple regions - we might even see an entire continent, The Elder Scrolls Online-style.
+But until Bethesda reveal more we don't know what the Elder Scrolls 6 setting will be.
+The past few numbered entries to the series have mostly stuck to one region but, given the ambitious ideas going into the game, The Elder Scrolls 6 might see us travel to multiple regions - we might even see an entire continent, The Elder Scrolls Online-style.

 Whilst discovering the aftermath of our decisions in Skyrim would make a return to Tamriel’s mountainous north interesting, we have our fingers crossed for a trip to a place and time that is completely new to the series in The Elder Scrolls 6.